Using the Walrus client

 When storing a blob, the client performs a number of automatic optimizations, including the following:

 • If the blob is already stored as a permanent blob on Walrus for a sufficient number of epochs the command does not store it again.
-This behavior can be overwritten with the --force (or -f) CLI option, which stores the blob again and creates a fresh blob object on Sui belonging to the wallet address.
+This behavior can be overwritten with the --force CLI option, which stores the blob again and creates a fresh blob object on Sui belonging to the wallet address.

-• If the blob is already certified on Walrus but as a deletable blob or not for a sufficient number of epochs, the command skips sending data to the storage nodes and just collects the availability certificate
+• If the blob is already certified on Walrus but as a deletable blob or not for a sufficient number of epochs, the command skips sending encoded blob data to the storage nodes and just collects the availability certificate

 The status of a blob can be queried through one of the following commands: